kubos/kubos/docs/services/communication-service.rst

 ~~~~~~

 The ``serial`` transport allows routing of communication data over a local serial device.
-This transport is useful when doing local development on an obc with primarily serial interfaces.
+This transport is useful when doing local development on an OBC with primarily serial interfaces.

-The ``serial`` transport is selected by specifying ``serial`` as the transport.
+Configure the service to use this transport by specifying ``serial``.
-There are two available configuration options for this transport:
+There are two required configuration options for this transport:

     - ``device`` - The path to the serial port
     - ``baud`` - The speed of serial communications